jpmorganchase/payments/README.md

 ## What's included in this repo?

-The code is written with React and Tailwind CSS.
+The frontend code is written with React and Tailwind CSS.
+The backend is using expressjs.
 This code takes the data from the server and displays it in a user friendly manner.

 ## Getting started